The Voice UK 2020 – who have the coaches picked for their teams?

 Ty

-Ty’s emotional model of Billie Eilish’s When The Social gathering’s Over noticed Olly flip for the coed.
+Ty’s emotional model of Billie Eilish’s When The Celebration’s Over noticed Olly flip for the scholar.

 Brooke

-The 20-year-old Derry lady noticed all 4 coaches spin round after her breath-taking rendition of Lewis Capaldi’s Bruises – however Brooke determined to decide on newcomer Meghan.
+The 20-year-old Derry woman noticed all 4 coaches spin round after her breath-taking rendition of Lewis Capaldi’s Bruises – however Brooke determined to decide on newcomer Meghan.

 Trinity-Leigh